COVID-19 Updates on Library Services & Operations

 Curbside access to print collections

 The library offers a curbside pickup service to all current Queen’s students, faculty, staff, and emeritus using the Request feature in our Omni search tool.
 Materials will be retrieved on a first-come, first-serve basis, and users will be notified by email when their item(s) are available for pickup at Stauffer Library.
-Curbside pickup is available Tuesdays and Fridays, between 1-3 pm.
+Curbside pickup is available Tuesdays and Fridays, between 1-3 pm and Wednesdays, 7-9 pm.

 Please see our curbside access instructions on how to complete these requests.